infiniflow/infinity/docs/references/pysdk_api_reference.md

     Common options:

-    - 'topn=10': Retrieve the 10 most relevant records.
+    - 'topn=10': Retrieve the 10 most relevant rows.
 The defualt value is `100`.

     Dedicated options of rrf: